rylanb/CraftCMS-Boilerplate/readme.md

 Feel free to modify the .scss-lint.yml file to match your preferences on how to lint your scss files.

+### Global Meta Information for Templates
+I setup the templates to have global fields required for Meta Information (metaInformation.metaDescription and metaInformation.metaPageTitle).
+This is for SEO.
+The two variables are set at the top of main_layout.html.
+Take 'em out if you don't need a default global SEO and the ability to then override in sub-pages.

 ### .htaccess and .gitignore
 The default .htaccess is packed with a bunch of goodies, modify as you see fit.
 Just make sure to add a period before the file name to make sure its read properly.